Tooth Bonding Philadelphia, PA

 We can use composite bonds to change the look of crooked teeth.
 This only works for slightly crooked teeth.
 Adding a bond to certain places can hide gaps and misalignment in one bite.

-Cosmetic bonding is not a long-term solution, so it does not harm teeth in any way.
+Cosmetic bonding is not a long-term solution, so it does not harm teeth.
 Even if the cosmetic material stains or chips off, it will not affect your teeth’s natural enamel.
+But the infection will affect your gums and surrounding teeth if you develop tooth or gum decay.
+We will ensure you are healthy before treatment.

 Can I remove teeth bonding?